nodejs/nodejs.org/apps/site/pages/en/learn/typescript/publishing-a-ts-project.md

 Since these are generated based on source code, they can be built as part of your publication process and do not need to be checked into your repository.

-Take the following example (a [GitHub Action](https://github.com/features/actions)), where the type declarations are generated just before publishing to the NPM registry.
+Take the following example, where the type declarations are generated just before publishing to the NPM registry.

 ```yaml displayName=".github/workflows/publish.yml"
 name: Publish to NPM